 This post may contain affiliate links.
 Please read our disclosure policy.

-These take the pie and knock it over the head 50 million times over.
-Apple Pie stuffed into a fudgy deep dish skillet cookie using the cookie dough from Nutella Stuffed Deep Dish Chocolate Chip Skillet Cookie.
-Wow!
+These take the classic idea of pie and flip it on its head in the best way.
+Think Apple Pie Pizza baked into a fudgy, deep dish skillet cookie, using the same rich cookie dough from the Nutella Stuffed Deep Dish Chocolate Chip Skillet Cookie.
+It is everything you love about an apple dessert pizza wrapped in one outrageous, gooey dessert pizza pie moment.

 Apple Pie Deep Dish Cookie Dough Blondies pieces on plate